Alfa Romeo Disco Volante by Touring

 The Alfa Romeo Disco Volante by Touring is a two-seater coupé, built by Carrozzeria Touring in 2013.
 It is based on the Alfa Romeo 8C Competizione.

+Specifications

 The model name and styling is derived from the Disco Volante of the 1950s.
+The body is made primarily from hand-beaten aluminum panels.

-Equipped with a 4.7 L front-mid mounted V8 engine, it produces 450 PS and 480 Nm of torque.
+Mechanically, the Disco Volante is largely identical to the 8C, except for a new exhaust system and some suspension tweaks.
+Like the 8C, it's powered by a 4.7 L front-mid mounted V8 engine producing 450 PS and 480 Nm of torque.
 The Disco Volante is rear-wheel-drive with a six-speed automated manual gearbox.
 The transmission is a transaxle with limited-slip differential, while the suspension is independent quadrilateral and made of aluminium.

-The car is able to accelerate from 0 to 100 km/h in 4.2 seconds and can reach a top speed of 291 km/h.
+The car is able to accelerate from 0 to 100 km/h in 4.2 seconds and can reach an estimated top speed of 292 km/h.

+Reportedly, between eight and ten examples were built.